 - 1. Stop compressor unit and allow to cool. - 2.
 Remove screws securing actuator cover to actuator assembly.
-See Figure 4-6 for reference.
+As a reference see Figure 4-6.

 Wires are attached to the connector on the actuator cover.
 Handle actuator cover with care to prevent damage to wires.
 Failure to comply may result in damage to equipment.